CUBRID/cubrid-manual/en/sql/tuning.rst

 If **size** exceeds the set value, the subquery cache is disabled during the execution of the query, and the SQL trace information shows **status** as disabled.
 Additionally, if the ratio of **miss** to **hit** is higher than 9, even if the subquery cache size does not exceed the set value, it may be disabled during the execution of the query.

+Subquery cache does not operate in the following scenarios:

+* When the correlated subquery contains another correlated subquery.
+* When the subquery is not in the SELECT clause.
+* When the subquery includes CONNECT BY clause.
+* When the subquery includes OID-related features.
+* When the subquery includes the NO_SUBQUERY_CACHE hint.
+* When storing new results exceeds the set subquery cache size (default: 2MB).
+* When the subquery contains functions that change results with each execution, such as random() or sys_guid().

 Subquery cache is disabled if the correlated subquery contains another correlated subquery.
 However, if the included correlated subquery does not contain another correlated subquery, it is enabled.